Clinical Service Improvement Program

 What is involved?

-On a 10-13 week (full time or part time equivalent), non-clinical rotation participants will focus solely on completing a clinical service improvement project.
+On a 10-13 week (full time or part time equivalent), non-clinical rotation participants will focus exclusively on completing a clinical service improvement project.
 Projects can be related to a wide range of topics relating to clinical care delivery, patient flow or clinical staff duties.

 For example, previous projects have focussed on various areas including: